 The Angel Hotel- Wedding Package

-The Grand offers four wedding day packages, dependent on the size of your wedding party, inclusive Intimate Elegance, Sunset, Classic and Opulence, there is also and option to create a Bespoke package with the hotel if none of the packages are exactly what you are looking for.
+The hotel offers four wedding day packages, dependent on the size of your wedding party, inclusive Intimate Elegance, Sunset, Classic and Opulence, there is also an option to create a bespoke package with the hotel if none of the packages are exactly what you are looking for.
 You have a personal wedding coordinator with all The Angel’s wedding packages and there are some great added extras including, floral contributions with their recommended florist, decorations and complimentary wedding night accommodation for the happy couple.

 They’ve even created their top ten reasons to get married here – Read it here!